bastibense/libharu_ng/README.md

 # libharu_ng

-# ⚠️ DO _NOT_ USE - EXPERIMENTAL WORK IN PROGRESS
+# ⚠️ EXPERIMENTAL WORK IN PROGRESS ⚠️

-# ⚠️ THIS CRATE MIGHT BE REMOVED IN THE FUTURE

-# IF YOU ARE LOOKING FOR A LIBHARU BINDING, PLEASE STAR THIS REPOSITORY TO SHOW YOUR INTEREST.
+# ⭐ If you are interested in this project, please star this repository on GitHub to let us know! ⭐

 A Rust API for [libharu](http://libaru.org/).